 How to apply

-Applications for pupillage at Radcliffe Chambers close at 12 noon on 3 January 2020, and should be made by CV with a covering letter addressed to our pupillage committee, and submitted via our Rare contextual recruitment portal.
-You will be asked to complete a short questionnaire from Rare, which will be used to provide us with contextual information about our applicants.
+Applications for pupillage at Radcliffe Chambers in 2022 will open in autumn 2020, in line with the Pupillage Gateway timetable.
+When submitting your application you will be asked to complete a short questionnaire from Rare, which will be used to provide us with contextual information about our applicants.
 More information on Rare’s contextual recruitment system is available here.